 Furthermore, DUI law and any related charges can have a lasting impact on your career or education considering that many are restricted from driving or seemingly face other penalties before they are even tried in court.
 Mitigate and prevent these problems by calling me right now.
 I can help you with DUI law cases related to:

 There are a number of factors that make a DUI case “aggravated.”
 In general, this type of DUI charge means that – in addition to the crime of DUI – you also broke other laws.
-Sentences for such crimes are usually much more severe than a straight DUI charge.
+Sentences for such crimes can be much more severe than a straight DUI charge.
 The following may classify a DUI as Aggravated:

-3.)
+2.)
 If you’re arrested for DUI law related crimes and there are children in the vehicle, aggravated DUI charges are likely.
-In many cases each child in the vehicle at the time of the DUI incident can warrant a separate charge – often resulting in a number of felony charges for one incident.
+In many cases each child in the vehicle at the time of the DUI incident can warrant a separate charge of Endangering the Welfare of Children.
+Driving with a minor will render the motorist ineligible for ARD.

 DUI laws are constantly being adjusted and bolstered in order to dissuade people from drinking and driving.
 This includes changes in sentencing guidelines, changes in BAC or blood alcohol level guidelines, adjustments to rules for breathalyzer tests and much more.
 Therefore, the only logical choice is to work with an attorney that has an intimate understanding of these laws.